stele1 Spec

 • A reader from 2060 loads a catalog from today.
 Today's readers load 2060 catalogs without erroring; unrecognized attributes are preserved.

 • Extensions are not covered.
-Anything under extensions/{name}/ is at the discretion of the extension's author.
+Anything under extension/{name}/ is at the discretion of the extension's author.